open/close all folders

 - We see Roosevelt in the Radio station broadcasts at least, they are based on his "Fireside Chats" according to the Fallout Wiki.
 He probably was designed so that the presidents that appeal to the Enclave make policy while the ones that appeal to the public make speeches.

-- I was very disappointed that Eden did not respond to his rather pitiful attempts to talk him to death with "You fool!
+- I was very disappointed that Eden did not respond to the rather pitiful attempts to talk him to death with "You fool!
 I was constructed with paradox absorbing crumple zones!"

 - While Eden has the personality of every president, he probably doesn't have the intelligence.
 And sure, he is a 200-year old evil genius, but you forget that he's a MECHANICAL 200-year old evil genius.
 Anyone with a computer will know that they wear out after a few years.
 Expecting a somewhat humanoid AI to be perfectly sane and intelligent after 200-years, even with maintenance (don't forget that the enclave can't exactly go down to PC world to get new parts) then you are thinking very unrealistically.